Yizhao111/Yizhao111.github.io/index.md

 Here is **Yizhao Chen(Steven 陈艺钊)**.

-I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
-Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
+I am a third-year bachelor’s student at Northeastern University, majoring in Software Engineering.
+Besides a strong interest in coding, I’m also keen on mathematics.
+Currently, I work as a research assistant in the NEUDM-Lab, advised by [Prof. Shi Fen](http://faculty.neu.edu.cn/cse/fengshi).
+I have worked as a remote research assistant at Carnegie Mellon University, advised by [Prof. David P. Woodruff](https://www.cs.cmu.edu/~dwoodruf/)I also spent a lovely summer research program with [Prof. Hien Tran](https://math.sciences.ncsu.edu/people/tran/)'s team at NC State University.

+I currently have a focus on inverse rendering problems, especially on the part of the Diversity-enhanced Conversational Recommendation and Multi-agent Reinforcement Learning.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *545114583[dot]qq[dot]com*

 <br>

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
+**<font color='red'>[Highlight]</font> I am looking for Master to start in 2024 Fall.
 Contact me if you have any leads!**

 - **Sep 2020 - June 2024:** Northeastern University (BEng)